 When apps are blocked in Defender for Cloud Apps indicators will be added in Defender for Cloud Apps.
 For example; WhatsApp is blocked in Defender for Cloud Apps:

 After some time all indicators will be visible in Defender for Endpoint -> Indicators -> URLs/Domains.
 Each URL part of the Defender for Cloud Apps sync is created with the following information:

-- Title: Unsanctioned cloud app access was blocked
+- Title when blocked: Unsanctioned cloud app access was blocked

 By default when apps are blocked the default is based on the All Devices scope.
 Common question; can we target apps against specific device groups in MDE?
 The answer is yes, this is possible with scoped profiles.